Ubiquitously Uzbekistan – The State of Affairs in Uzbekistan

 The relationship between Russia and Uzbekistan as it concerns energy exports has complicated historical and practical roots.
 Energy security is certainly viewed by Moscow to have immense strategic significance both economically and politically.
 For the Uzbeks, a rising need for energy for its winters have resulted in their not being able to meet export obligations to other countries, namely China.

 Needless to say, we were curious about the Uzbek’s view on the War of Ukraine.
 When Russia just invaded Ukraine, the outgoing Foreign Minister of Uzbekistan denounced Russia.
-Ukraine was long a friend with Uzbekistan, especially during WWII, when Ukrain extended significant help to the country.
+Ukraine was long a friend with Uzbekistan, especially during WWII, when Ukraine extended significant help to the country.
 They did wonder if they could do anything for Ukraine.
 Soon, Putin, without naming Uzbekistan, pretty much told them that they had better just keep quiet.
 The Uzbeks are roundly against Russia on the invasion, mainly due to the unsettling, uneasy concern that Russia might do the same to Uzbekistan.
 This element of fear resonates with the sense of resentment and fear that the Czech conversant shared with me in Samarkand.

 Some Little-Known Facts about Putin